Uzbekistan travel advice

 Travellers are advised to take precautions against bites.

 Crimean-Congo haemorrhagic fever

-Crimean-Congo haemorrhagic fever is a viral disease that typically causes fever, bleeding under the skin, and pain.
+Crimean-Congo haemorrhagic fever is a viral disease that can cause fever, pain and bleeding under the skin.
+In some cases, it can be fatal.
+It spreads to humans through contact with infected animal blood or tissues, or from the bite of an infected tick.
 Risk is generally low for most travellers.
-It is spread to humans though contact with infected animal blood or bodily fluids, or from a tick bite.
-Protect yourself from tick bites and avoid animals.
+Protect yourself from tick bites and avoid animals, particularly livestock.
 There is no vaccine available for Crimean-Congo haemorrhagic fever.

 Animals and Illness

-Travellers are cautioned to avoid contact with animals, including dogs, snakes, rodents, birds, and bats.
+Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
 Certain infections found in Central Asia, like rabies, can be shared between humans and animals.